Orelongz/WeConnect/README.md

 View the templates through this [link](https://orelongz.github.io/WeConnect/)

 ## Features
-* Users can register on the application
+* A user can register on the application
-* Users can login to the application
+* A user can login to the application
-* Users can register a business
+* A user can register a business
-* Users can update and delete businesses they registered
+* A user can update and delete businesses they registered
-* Users can view a business
+* A user can view a business
-* Users can view all businesses
+* A user can view all businesses
-* Users can view businesses by their category or location
+* A user can view businesses by their category or location
-* Users can add reviews to a business
+* A user can add reviews to a business
-* Users can view all reviews for a business
+* A user can view all reviews for a business
+* A user can transfer his business to another user

 ## Technology Used
 * HTML